ticketonrails/nodejs-sdk/README.md

 	}
 ```

-email, subject and body are required. if date is not speficied the current EPOCH time will be used.
+email, subject and body are required. if date is not specified the current EPOCH time will be used.
 html indicates if the message body is plain text or HTML.

 * attachment: 1 file can be specified in the request.
-Your POST  request's Content-Type
+Your POST request Content-Type
 should be set to multipart/form-data with the attachments parameter.

 Response: json response with the associated ticket id.